Call Us

 Amphetamine withdrawal symptoms

-When an individual stops taking amphetamines, the sudden absence of this drug in their system may cause them to experience a range of withdrawal symptoms.
+When a person stops taking amphetamines, the sudden absence of this drug in their system may cause them to experience a range of withdrawal symptoms.
 These can include:

 • Intense cravings for the drug